tuo/tuo.github.io/_posts/2013-04-11-unity-automate-post-build-process.md

 Python is quite straightford, like I just spend several mintues to get familiar with its syntax and be able work on it quite easily.
 BTW, pay attention to the soft tabs and hard tabs when you get indentation problems.

-You can have a complete source code here.
+You can have a complete source code here: [UnityAutomatePostBuildProcess](https://github.com/tuo/UnityAutomatePostBuildProcess).